 Island Hopping Tour in Port Barton

-Firstly when we met on the beach the following morning there were only 4 other people on the boat so 8 in total including the captain and his wingman, the boat was, of course, a lot smaller but it was so much nicer not having to queue up to get into the water for snorkelling and all 6 of us were a similar age and got on really well.
+Firstly when we met on the beach the following morning there were only 4 other people on the boat so 8 in total including the captain and his wingman, the boat a lot smaller than the one we had done an El Nido tour in a few days before and it was much nicer not having to queue up to get into the water for snorkelling.

-On this trip our first stop was to do some snorkelling not far from Port Barton beach, the water was so clear and calm and although we could swim over to where the coral was we could also swim around it a bit and there was no fear of being hit against it here!
+Our first stop on the Port Barton Island Hopping tour was to do some snorkelling not far from Port Barton beach, the water was so clear and calm and although we could swim over to where the coral was we could also swim around it a bit and there was no fear of being hit against it here!
+(Unlike El Nido!)

 After we had done some snorkelling we headed to the lunch spot which was at a gorgeous beach.
 We had time to relax and sunbathe whilst lunch was being made and I just couldn’t believe how gorgeous the water was!
-We also headed back into the water to do some snorkelling where we spotted a sea snake!!
+We also headed back into the water to do some snorkelling off of the white sand beach!

-And the last reason I loved this island hoping tour.. because we saw a turtle!!!
+And the last reason I loved the island hopping tour in Port Barton was because we saw a turtle!!!

-So that was the end of our island hopping trip and it was definitely a good day and I would highly recommend it to anyone heading to Palawan!
+That was the end of our island hopping Port Barton tour, it was definitely a good day and I would highly recommend it to anyone heading to Palawan!

 Another thing I really liked about Port Barton itself though apart from the lovely little streets and the beautiful beach was that there was a really good community feel to it.

-I loved my time in Port Barton and totally understand why so many people raved about it after visiting, we were only able to stay for 2 nights but there were a lot of people who seemed to be staying for longer and its easily a backpacker haven that you could get stuck in!
+I loved my time in Port Barton and totally understand why so many people rave about it.
+We were only able to stay for 2 nights but there were a lot of people who seemed to be staying for longer and its easily a backpacker haven in the Philippines that you could get stuck in!